 Tyler Vespa, son of VP Rick Vespa, is a third-generation family member who has worked as a Sales Associate for the past 13 years.
 He’s currently a Manager-in-Training in Royal Oak.
 He says watching his family work so hard at a business they loved rubbed off on him.

 “I really grew into this role.
 I started part-time not knowing if I would make a career out of it.
 But the more time I spend here, the more I love it,” Tyler says.
 “Watching my dad and uncles work so hard created great morale.
 It makes me feel good to contribute to that.”

-Johnny Darin, son of VP Dean Darin, is also a third-generation family member and works as a Department Manager in Plymouth.
+Johnny Darin, son of VP Dean Darin, is also a third-generation family member and works as the Operations Manager in Plymouth.
 Johnny started working at English Gardens right out of High School, and knows he will be here for the long haul.

 “The best part of this job is the people.
 The people I work with and the customers.
 I love providing great customer service,” Johnny said.
 “I would love to build my career in the stores so I can continue to work with people.”

-Gracie Vespa, daughter of VP Rick Vespa, another third generation member, is the Marketing and Events Coordinator.
+Gracie Vespa, daughter of VP Rick Vespa, another third-generation member, is the Marketing and Events Coordinator and the host of our Let’s Grow Series.
 She says she never fully understood what her grandfather and great-uncles had built until she was an adult.

 “The scope of this is hard to grasp as a kid.
 Moving out of state and seeing smaller garden centers made me fully understand how special English Gardens is.”
 Gracie said.
 “I am excited to be a part of it and help catapult the company into the next era.”

-Our newest employees are 4th generation family members, Olivia and Donny Ogle, grandchildren of Vice President Frank Janosz.
+We have one 4th generation employee, Donny Ogle, grandson of Vice President Frank Janosz.

-Donny, who works with his sister, agrees.
+Donny, who is a seasonal employee during the summer while still in High School, says he loves working with family.
 “Working with family makes us close.
 It is one of the perks of having this job.”